rajivsam/KMDS/README.md

 ## KMDS — Knowledge Management for Data Science

-> KMDS is a framework for building well-documented analytical and machine learning models for operational data, with LLM-assisted search and summary workflows.
+> KMDS is a complete methodology framework for building well-documented analytical and machine learning models for operational data.
+It combines decision guidance at every analytical phase—data cleaning, featurization, and modeling—with LLM-assisted knowledge capture and semantic search.

 Operational decisions — monthly forecasts, risk assessments, demand plans — need to be trustworthy, explainable, and repeatable.
-KMDS enforces the discipline that makes that possible, and makes the knowledge generated during development searchable and persistent long after the project ends.
+KMDS enforces the discipline that makes that possible through evidence-based guidance, structured documentation, and a knowledge graph that captures not just what was done, but *why it was done that way*.
+The result is reproducible, auditable, and transferable—your second project in a domain is faster because the first project's knowledge isn't lost.

 ---